-An important part of building staff skills around SEL is modeling by school leaders.
-These strategies can provide ideas for administrators and leadership teams to build relationships and show staff they are cared for and appreciated.
-Suggestions below are courtesy of Chicago Public Schools.
+The strategies below provide ideas for administrators and leadership teams to build relationships and show staff, students, and families they are cared for and appreciated.
+Suggestions are modified from Chicago Public Schools.

-Check-Ins: Begin all conversations, visits, and meetings with a brief personal check-in.
+- Check-Ins: Begin all conversations, visits, and meetings with a brief personal check-in.
 For example, with staff you might ask that they “Share a rose and a thorn of this past week/month” (good/bad).
 Keep track of what is shared to check-in later; e.g., “Last time we talked you mentioned that your son was ill—how is he feeling?”
 With families and students, before addressing the issue at hand, take the time to ask how they are doing and listen actively to their answers.

 - Check-in Calendar: Place a staff/administrator name on each day/week of your calendar.
 On that day, check in with the assigned person to see how they are doing by visiting the classroom, calling, or emailing.
 Try to limit conversations to good news and personal check-ins; don’t use them to share work reminders.
 Use the same strategy for students and families, noting students who have recently undergone major changes or life events, or those who have been having challenging interactions with classmates or teachers.
 Take a few minutes to check in with the student and/or family.

-- Verbal Appreciation for Time: Thank administrators/staff for taking the time to meet with you (even if it was ‘mandatory’).
+- Verbal Appreciation for Time: Thank administrators/staff/parents for taking the time to meet with you (even if it was ‘mandatory’).
 Let them know that their time is appreciated.